wunderwuzzi23/blog/content/posts/2023/ai-injections-direct-and-indirect-prompt-injection-basics.md

 ## AI Prompt Injections - What is the problem?

-As mentioned a malicious Prompt Injection  occurs when an adversary manipulates the input or prompt given to an AI system.
+As mentioned a malicious Prompt Injection occurs when an adversary manipulates parts of the input or prompt given to an AI system.
 This can happen in direct and indirect ways.

 Let's take `Bing Chat` for example, which is part of Microsoft Edge now.
 It has the feature to analyze webpages.
 A web page is a good example of untrusted data. `Bing Chat` can analyze, summarize and engage in a disussion with the user about the contents of a website that Edge is showing.